Danack/PHP-to-Javascript/README.md

 * Add the "base-reality/php-to-javascript": ">=0.0.3" to your project's composer.json file:

     "require":{
-		"base-reality/php-to-javascript": ">=0.1.0"
+		"base-reality/php-to-javascript": "0.1.16"
 	}

-  Or the latest version.
+  Or the latest tagged version.
+The dev master should only be used for development, not production.

 * Include the Composer SPL autoload file in your project: